Tino27Gut/Tino27Gut/README.md

 **`Data Analyst | Sr. Digital Transformation Consultant`**

-👋 Hi there!
-I'm a Data Analyst and Digital Transformation Senior Consultant passionate about automating tasks and deriving insights with code and data.
-With over 2 years of experience optimizing operations in tech companies, I specialize in Qlik, Power BI, SQL and have a strong foundation in Python, web development and SAP.
-Always a self-learner, I recently earned my [Data Analytics Certification](https://www.jupidigital.com/certificado/martin-gutierrez).
-Excited about Data Analyst oportunities to tackle new challenges with my skills!
+👋🏻 I am Martín Gutiérrez, a Data Analyst with honors degrees in Business Management and Accounting.
+Since discovering Business Intelligence tools in my first job, I have become passionate about data analysis and its ability to generate actionable insights that drive business results.

+🔎 This curiosity led me on an intensive path of learning and work experience, developing skills in Qlik Sense, Microsoft Power BI, Looker Studio, Python, ETL, Dashboards, and bilingual English.
+These competencies have allowed me to gain international experience in startups and large tech companies, such as General Atlantic and Mercado Libre, achieving notable objectives:

+📊 Managed over 100 initiatives through BI solutions, reducing project management times.
+💎 Facilitated securing over USD 15M in funding for local and international clients.
+📈 Developed dashboards to visualize and control over USD 80M in revenue.
+👨🏻‍💻 Contact me if you are looking for a professional Data Analyst with solid technical and business skills.
+I am committed to generating valuable analysis and producing results through data and technology applied to business.

 📫 Reach me at: [martingut27@gmail.com](mailto:martingut27@gmail.com)